 Then there is a 20-minute break, where during good weather we can go out to the parking lot and kick tires, admiring what people have driven to the meeting.

 The second half of the meeting consists of a program, generally with a guest speaker.
-I have given talks on collecting, others have given slide-show presentations of their trips to Goodwood and the like, and still others give talks about detailing your car.
+I have given talks on collecting, others have given slide-show presentations of their trips to Goodwood and the like, and still others give talks about detailing your car with a Car Detailing Toowoomba company.

 These last about 30 minutes, and then there is a question-and-answer session, following by everyone going home.